Scott D. Sampson

 Scott Donald Sampson (born April 22, 1961) is a Canadian-American paleontologist and science communicator.
-Sampson is currently the Executive Director of California Academy of Sciences in San Francisco, California.
-He was previously Vice President of Research & Collections and Chief Curator at the Denver Museum of Nature & Science.
+Sampson was the Executive Director of California Academy of Sciences in San Francisco, California from September 2019 to May 2026.
+Previously, he was previously Vice President of Research & Collections and Chief Curator at the Denver Museum of Nature & Science.
 Sampson is notable for his work on the carnivorous theropod dinosaurs Majungasaurus and Masiakasaurus and his extensive research into the Late Cretaceous Period, particularly in Madagascar.
-He is also known as the presenter of the PBS Kids show Dinosaur Train.
+He is also known as the host of the “Dinosaur Discoveries” segments on the PBS Kids show Dinosaur Train.